IgnisLabs/Freighter/README.md

 Freighter is incredibly easy to extend (as long as you know your way around bash scripting :bowtie:).

-Just add files in the `freighter.d` directory and they will be picked up immediately.
+Just create a directory named `freighter.d` at the root of your repo and add shell scripts in it, Freighter will be pick them up immediately.

 These files need to declare functions prefixed as `_fcmd_`, for example:
 `_fcmd_artisan`.

-Take a look at how they are implemented and you'll pick it up real quick.
+Take a look at the native ones in `vendor/ignislabs/freighter/freighter.d` so you have an idea of how to write them.

 > An artisan command to generate custom Freighter commands even quicker
 > is in the works.